← Back to ResourcesBreed Guides

 What is Range Road Dachshunds?

-If you're looking to adopt (not buy), Range Road Dachshunds is not the path — they breed and sell puppies.
+If you are looking to adopt (not buy), Range Road Dachshunds is not the path.
+They breed and sell puppies.
 For adoption, monitor the established Calgary rescues (CHS, AARCS, BARCS, Pawsitive Match).

-If you're considering buying from any Dachshund breeder, verify they perform health testing on parents (eye CERF, IVDD spinal screening if available, patella OFA, color genetics testing for dapple-to-dapple breeding avoidance).
-Most Dachshund breeders in Alberta and BC produce ethically-bred puppies, but verify carefully — backyard breeders and puppy mills are also common in the breed.
-Range Road Dachshunds and other Western Canadian Dachshund breeders typically charge $1,500–$3,000+ per puppy.
+Most Dachshund breeders in Alberta and BC produce ethically-bred puppies, but verify carefully.
+Backyard breeders and puppy mills are also common in the breed.
+Range Road Dachshunds and other Western Canadian Dachshund breeders typically charge $1,500 to $3,000+ per puppy.

 How much does it cost to adopt a Dachshund in Calgary?